Nevada’s Ryan White Programs Resource Directory

 - Ryan White Part D (RWPD) funds are used to support family-centered, comprehensive care to women, infants, children, and youth living with HIV.

-- Northern Nevada HOPES in Reno and the Nevada Care Program at UNLV are currently receiving Part D funds.
+- Northern Nevada HOPES in Reno and the Maternal and Child Wellness Program at University of Nevada, Las Vegas – College of Medicine are currently receiving Part D Funds.